Prince Harry Shares Inspirational Video After Annual Invictus Games Were Postponed For One Year

 — Invictus Games The Hague 2020 (@InvictusGamesNL) March 19, 2020

-The organization released a statement saying that given the COVID-19 outbreak, they were rescheduling the event, looking one year ahead to reschedule the games.
+The organization released a statement saying that given the COVID-19 outbreak, they are postponing the event, and looking one year ahead to reschedule the games.
 They noted that rescheduling the games would be subject to the availability of key facilities and resources.

 This decision was made in coordination with the participating countries and their local and national authorities to limit the impact of the pandemic on all parties involved in putting together and participating in the yearly sports competition.

-The site also reported that moving forward with the games would pose a strain on the medical staff who work the event.
-They are urgently needed to deal with the pandemic.
+The site also reported that moving forward with the games would pose a strain on the medical staff who normally work the event since they are urgently needed to deal with the pandemic.

 Shortly after the announcement, Prince Harry shared a video on Twitter where he spoke about the rescheduled event and his hopes moving forward.